 Fraction of tubulin purified from pig brain by two cycles of polymerization-depolymerization

 Western Blotting (Reducing conditions): Recommended Dilution: 1-2 μg/mL,Incubation Time: 60 min, room temperature.
 Positive Control: HPB-ALL peripheral blood leukemia cell lysate (incubation 60 min)Porcine brain lysate (incubation 90 min).
 Sample preparation: Resuspend approx.50 mil. cells in 1 mLcold Lysis buffer(1 % laurylmaltoside in 20 mM Tris/Cl, 100 mM NaCl pH 8.2, 50 mM NaF including Proteaseinhibitor Cocktail).
 Incubate 60 min on ice.
 Centrifuge to remove cell debris.
 Mix lysatewith reducing Laemmli SDS-PAGE sample buffer.
 Immunocytochemistry: Recommended Dilution: DY547 conjugate: 2-3 μg/mL, FITC conjugate: 3 μg/mL.
 Staining technique: fixed and permeabilized cells.
 Clone TU-01 has also been described to work in Immunohistochemistry, ELISA andImmunoprecipitation.
+Other applications not tested.
+Optimal dilutions are dependent on conditions and should be determined by the user.

 Beschränkungen